Mystery Worshipper: Sabbath Man

 How full was the building?

-The building was very full, probably around 95 per cent capacity.
+The sanctuary was probably about 80 per cent full.

 Did anyone welcome you personally?

 An off-duty policeman, whose task it was to help people cross a street between one parking lot and the building, said "Hi."
 Once I was seated, another person briefly engaged me in some small talk.